wking/swc-boot-camps/Workflow.md

 `godin` overlay on [Gentoo][]; installation instructions for some other platforms is available [in the README][hub-install].

+Using `hub` to submit pull requests is similar to using Git's builtin `request-pull` command, except that `hub` created pull requests on GitHub, while `request-pull` prints a message onto stdout that should be emailed to the maintainer.

 ### Cloning the master repository

     $ git clone https://github.com/swcarpentry/boot-camps.git